ssvlabs/gitbook-docs/docs/stakers/validators/validator-offboarding.md

 # Validator Offboarding

-Below is the theoretical context around Validator Offboarding, you can find actionable [steps in our separate guide](../cluster-management/removing-a-validator.md).
+Below is the educational context around Validator Offboarding, you can find actionable [steps in our separate guide](../cluster-management/removing-a-validator.md).

 Validators can leave the network at any time, whether to run it by themselves or migrate it to a different service.